 - You can create separate supplemental feeds for separate product data updates.
 For example, you can create a supplemental feed for price updates and a separate supplemental feed for availability updates.
 This helps with debugging product data issues by making it easier to track down the feed responsible for updating that attribute.

 In addition, one major difference between supplemental feeds and the legacy inventory service is that supplemental feeds have a lower request quota.
-Unlike the inventory service, requests made via supplemental feeds count towards the same quota as the products service.
+Unlike the inventory service, requests made via supplemental feeds count towards the same quota as the Products resource.
 If you need a higher request quota, please contact us and include the following information:

 - Your Merchant Center ID